jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/pca_subspace_disp_slide.png]]

-This PCA generated point cloud is all of the new components (invented blend shapes) stacked on top of each other.
+This PCA-generated point cloud is all of the new components (invented blend shapes) stacked on top of each other.
 They aren't separated in any way in Houdini (not packed, no ids or anything).
 The way you know what point belongs to which component is by knowing how big a sample is.
 Say our guides have 100k points.
 Then you can go through the list of points until you reach ptnum 100k-1.
 That's one component and the next starts on 100k - 200k-1 and so on.
 ### Calculating the Weights per Example
 In the next step we will calculate how much of each component (blend shape) you need to combine to reconstruct each original displacement.

-We loop over each example and "project" (PCA term for calculating the weights) our displacement points onto the subspace.
+We loop over each example and let PCA "project" (PCA math term for calculating the weights) our displacement points onto the subspace.
 Those weights can then later be applied to the subspace point cloud to return to the original displacement point cloud (close enough at least).

 ![[notes/images/pca_project_slide.png]]